googleads/angular-dfp/README.md

 ### Simple Fixed Size Ad

 In the simplest case, you'll simply want to define an ad with a fixed size.
-In that case, you would simply have a `dfp-ad` directive, which requires at least one nested `dfp-size` directive.
+In that case, you would have a `dfp-ad` directive, which requires at least one nested `dfp-size` directive.
 The `dfp-ad` directive additionally takes some optional attributes, such as the `collapseEmptyDiv` option you may be familiar with from the GPT library.
-For all options, refer to the [manual](www.example.com):
+For all options, refer to the documentation, which can be generated from jsdoc with `gulp docs`:

 ```HTML
 <dfp-ad force-safe-frame